 7. GAZA – PHOTOGRAPHY IN DARK TIMES is an outdoor exhibition which was attached to railings in one of the busiest streets in Edinburgh during the 2016 Edinburgh Festival.
 It contains images from four of the most outstanding photographers in Gaza – Ayesh Haroun, Mahmoud Al Khourd, Ibrahim Faraj, and Khaled Hashem.
 Mounted on 50×50 cm PVC sheets could be delivered to any location in Scotland and the north of England.
 Alternatively, the images can be mailed to you and mounted according to your requirements.

 8. DISPLACED features images created by 14 photographers illustrating the lives of Palestinian refugees living in Gaza, the Occupied Territories, Lebanon and Scotland.

-Displaced has been shown in Gaza City and in five locations in Scotland.
-It comprises 24 images and can be shown either in wooden or card mounted frames or on foamboard backing.
+It has been shown in Gaza City and in five locations in Scotland.
+It comprises 24 images and can be shown either in wooden or card mounted frames or on foam-board backing in A3 size.

 - WHERE will you display your pictures?
 Try to find a space that is free of distractions from other pictures, notice boards etc. Will you be using display boards or hanging on the wall?